Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 In fact, the majority of specialists concur that they are not only safe for cats but also beneficial to them in several ways.

 You might be uncertain if offering chicken bones to your cat is truly worth it.
-It turns out that giving your cat raw bones offers a few unique health benefits.
+It turns out that giving your cat raw bones offers a few unique health benefits when fed appropriately.

 1. Excellent Source of Calcium